-Two options in the area to contact for high quality, discounted health care include the following two clinics - health care centers.
-Or click here for additional free health centers, clinics, and dental programs.
+Two options in the area to contact for high quality, discounted health care include the following.
+There are medical medical providers, and learn more on them below.
+Or free community clinics in Butler County are also available to the low income and indigent.
+There are dozens of free health centers, clinics, and dental programs.

 Medical Outreach Services Department - Mercy Franciscan at St. Raphael - This center helps low income people.
 The resources they offer include Prescription Assistance Programs, health screenings, vision screenings, medical debt consultations, Healthcare for the Homeless, and, most importantly access to health care programs, health education services, assistance for victims of breast cancer, and limited financial assistance with medical supplies and products.
 Phone 513.603.8200.